Blinko1987/F6107A-telnet-root-on-AIS-fiber/README.md

 	wget, which, who, whoami, whois, xargs, xxd, xz, xzcat, yes, zcat, zcip
 ```
 You can use these tools to inspect programs.
+There are a few more useful tools i've included like strace and gdb.
 I highly suggest you start with mqttd that is running on the device.
 In short: It's the ISP's remote control/backdoor tool for the GPON router even when TR069 is disabled.
 Disable it like this

 ```
 sendcmd 1 DB set WAMqttConf 0 Enable 0